gadenbuie/epoxy/README.md

 Learn more about `epoxy` chunks – and its siblings `epoxy_html` and `epoxy_latex` – in [Getting Started](https://pkg.garrickadenbuie.com/epoxy//articles/epoxy.html).
-Or read more about epoxy’s inline formatting in `?epoxy_style_inline`.
+Or read more about epoxy’s inline formatting in `?epoxy_transform_inline`.

 ## Installation